 The Farm Advocate Program has been supported by the Minnesota Department of Agriculture since 1984.
 There is no charge or fee for Farm Advocate assistance.

-Equipped with all these resources, the Farm Advocates share their expertise with others, enabling them to make informed minnedecisions.
+Equipped with all these resources, the Farm Advocates share their expertise with others to help them to make informed decisions.

 |Bruce Lubitz - Perham

 - When you are liquidating assets of the farm operation.